springml/spark-sftp/README.md

 This package can be added to Spark using the `--packages` command line option.
 For example, to include it when starting the spark shell:

 ```
-$ bin/spark-shell --packages com.springml:spark-sftp_2.10:1.0.0
+$ bin/spark-shell --packages com.springml:spark-sftp_2.10:1.0.1
 ```

 ## Features
-This package can be used to construct dataset by downloading the files from SFTP server This library requires following options:
+1. This package can be used to construct spark dataframe by downloading the files from SFTP server
+2. This package can be used to write spark dataframe as a csv|json|acro tp SFTP server This library requires following options:
+* `path`: FTP URL of the file to be used for dataframe construction
 * `username`: SFTP Server Username.
 * `password`: (Optional) SFTP Server Password.
 * `pem`: (Optional) Location of PEM file.
 Either pem or password has to be specified